 - The Software Protected Mode (SPM) use (BP3, BP2, BP1, BP0 and T/B) bits to allow part of memory to be protected as read only.
-The protected area definition is shown as "Table 2.
-Protected Area Sizes", the protected areas are more flexible which may protect various area by setting value of BP0-BP3 bits. - In four I/O and QPI mode, the feature of HPM will be disabled.
+The protected area definition is shown as Table 2.
+Protected Area Sizes, the protected areas are more flexible which may protect various area by setting value of BP0-BP3 bits. - The Hardware Proteced Mode (HPM) use WP#/SIO2 to protect the (BP3, BP2, BP1, BP0) bits and Status Register Write Protect bit. - In four I/O and QPI mode, the feature of HPM will be disabled.